StuPhD95/Delayed-Transmission-in-Mortgage-Rates/README.md

 For example, if the estimated best delay is \(d=3\), then the non-delay model assumes that the VIX response occurs immediately, while the delay model suggests that the strongest response occurs three trading days later.

-**Suggested caption:**

-> Stylised response to a one-day equity-market shock.
+Stylised response to a one-day equity-market shock.
 The non-delay model assumes the volatility response is immediate.
 The delay model allows the strongest response to occur after a lag, giving an interpretable estimate of the stress-transmission horizon.

 This plot makes the benefit of the delay model visually clear: the delay model estimates the **timing** of the response, not only its size.